What’s the difference between antivirus and anti-malware?

 How to choose the best anti-malware app for Mac?

-Now we know that the difference between antivirus and anti-malware lies in the scope of the issue being targeted.
+We know that the difference between antivirus and anti-malware lies in the scope of the targeted issue.
 The best anti-malware apps are generally multifunctional and offer all kinds of optimizations for your Mac.
 Take, for example, CleanMyMac X, one of the reputable solutions on the market.

 Like most antiviruses, it performs an in-depth checkup, scanning not only all known security vulnerabilities but also unneeded cache files, neutralizing potential threats, and much more.

 - Download the free version of the app and launch it.

 - Navigate to Malware Removal in the sidebar, under the Protection tab.